yegor256/cam/README.md

     sudo make test lint
     ```

-    -You can also test it with Docker:
+    You can also test it with Docker:

     ```bash
     docker build . -t cam